Laboratory evaluation of the immune system

 - Harvard Medical School

 - David Geffen School of Medicine at UCLA

-Immune deficiency most often comes to clinical attention because of an increase in the incidence or severity of infectious illness beyond what is considered "normal."
+Immunodeficiency most often comes to clinical attention because of an increase in the incidence or severity of infectious illness beyond what is considered "normal."
 This topic review will provide a general approach to the laboratory evaluation of the immune system, beginning with screening tests and progressing through the indications for more advanced immunologic testing.
 Indications for referral to a specialist are discussed, and links to more detailed topics about the different groups of disorders are provided here and throughout the topic.
-(See "Primary humoral immunodeficiencies: An overview" and "Combined immunodeficiencies" and "Primary disorders of phagocytic function: An overview" and "Laboratory evaluation of neutropenia and neutrophil dysfunction" and "Overview and clinical assessment of the complement system".)
+(See "Primary humoral immunodeficiencies: An overview" and "Combined immunodeficiencies" and "Primary disorders of phagocytic function: An overview" and "Laboratory evaluation of neutrophil disorders" and "Overview and clinical assessment of the complement system".)

 INITIAL APPROACH TO THE PATIENT